kfmccain-maker/sample-playwright/README.md

 2. **Install dependencies:**

-   For both Mac and Windows, run the following command in the terminal:
+   Run the following command in the terminal:

    ```bash
    npm install